 Reputational risk is fast becoming one of the most important issues facing organisations.

-Our new survey shows a growing awareness of this trend among business leaders but it also reveals that many still feel unprepared to deal with the full range of possible crises that they face.
+Our recent survey shows a growing awareness of this trend among business leaders but it also reveals that many still feel unprepared to deal with the full range of possible crises that they face.

 More worrying still, our exclusive insights, gained from interviews with over 100 directors of major businesses, employing more than 500 people and/or with annual turnovers above £500 million, reveal the widespread existence of what we term “the reputation gap.”